 - Lola T192 [HU19] (Larry McNeil): New to Roger Penske for Mark Donohue to drive in the 1970 US series, starting at Mosport 13 Sep 1970.
 To Competition Research & Development (Pomona, CA) for Brett Lunger US 1971, then to Larry McNeil US 1972, US 1973 and then in SCCA Nationals from 1974 to 1978.
 Via Alan Marvin to Gordon Close (Hinsdale, IL) 1979, and used it for 1979 SCCA drivers school and Regionals.
 To former racer Don O'Sullivan (Perth, Western Australia) in 1983 but not run by him and sold to Bob Harborow (Camberwell, Victoria, Australia) in 1989.
 Restored and used in historic racing in Australia, including VHRR Historic Sandown and Phillip Island Classic 1999-2013, and the Australian GP support races in 2009 and 2010.
 Reappeared in October 2015, when run by Kieran Patel (Victoria, Australia) at the Baskerville Historics.
 More information about Lola T192 HU19

 - Chevron B25 [25-73-15] (Paul Henry): Sold to Geoffrey Freeman (Yellow Springs, OH) of Freeman Racing Enterprises for SCCA Formula B. Ostensibly for Bobby Brown to use in late season Atlantic races.
-Brown is entered in a blue B25 at Watkins Glen but does not appear.
-He may have used the car at Trois Rivieres but is not on the entry list at Elkhart Lake.
+Brown was entered in a blue B25 at Watkins Glen but did not appear.
+He may have used the car at Trois Rivieres but was not on the entry list at Elkhart Lake.
 Brown does not remember driving a B25.
-Then sold by Freeman to Paul Henry (Clyde, OH) and converted to FC spec with a BDJ engine.
+Then sold by Freeman to Paul Henry (Clyde, OH) at some point during 1974 and converted to FC spec with a BDJ engine.
 Run for many years in SCCA class FC in Central Division and Henry qualified for the SCCA Runoffs in 1974 and 1975 in this car, before changing to a newer Chevron B34.
 Retained by the Henry family until sold to David Gathercole in 2008 and restored for UK historic racing.
 Raced by Gathercole and Steve Allen in HSCC racing in 2012 and 2014.
 Sold to Jamie Brashaw in 2014, and raced in HSCC events in 2015.

 - March 75B (Thomas Sokoly): For 1976, Thomas and Theodore Sokoly acquired a March 75B from Doug Shierson Racing.
 The car was blue when they first acquired it, and they were told that it had been raced by a Canadian hire driver at Trois-Rivières, who had damaged the engine during practice.
 This would seem to be a reference to Marcel Talbot, as he was the only Canadian to drive for DSR at that race, and he failed to start the race.
 With Tom Sokoly (Mayville, WI) driving, and brother Ted as chief mechanic, they raced the March 75B in Formula Atlantic in 1976, including one IMSA round, two Players rounds, plus SCCA Nationals.
 Tom did not score any points in Central Division in 1976, but scored three points in 1977.
 For 1978, the car was sold to Frank Scott (Racine, WI), a local Assistant District Attorney.
 He scored only three points in CenDiv FB in 1978, and took part in the Labatts Championship Series race at Road America in July 1978.
 Advertised by Scott in March 1979 as a 75B/77B with a choice of BDD and BDN engines.
 Subsequent history unknown.